josephthomas08/bikesharing/README.md

 <img width="1329" alt="D2 1 Checkout Times for Users" src="https://user-images.githubusercontent.com/75267605/113319928-f7577b80-92df-11eb-8b80-6133d811220f.png">

-The intent of this visualization is show the time these bikes are checked out for all the users.
+The intent of this visualization is to show the time these bikes are checked out for all the users.
 The image tells us that most of the bikes are checked out for a duration of 20 mins and none of the rides have exceeded 50 minutes of usage.

 ### D 2.2 There is a line graph displaying the number of bikes that are checked out by duration for each gender by the hour, and the graph can be filtered by the hour and gender.